Eugocode/CMSC-126/README.md

 # CMSC-126: Web Development

-This is my project as a requirement for our course in CMSC 126: Web development.
-This is a farm website having a banner, about us, blog, products, and contact sections.
-The goal of this is to implement front end and back end development.
-It is limited to at least one webpage, and one read and write to the database (XAMPP was used as a database and local server throughout this project).
+This project is a requirement for our course in CMSC 126: Web development.

+Eugo Farm website has a banner, about us, blog, product, and contact sections.
+This project aims to implement front-end (HTML, CSS, JavaScript) and back-end (PHP, MySQL) development while enforcing the Scrum methodology.
+It is limited to at least one webpage and one read and write to the database (XAMPP was used as a database and local server).

-Throughout the development, scrum methodology was implemented.
-There were a total of three Sprints in this development.
-There are few commits made since this project was uploaded after the development.
+P.S.
+Few commits were made since this project was uploaded right after the development.